RoboMaster: RoboMaster EP

 The DJI RoboMaster EP is the second educational robot from the RoboMaster line, officially released on March 9, 2020, although it was first anonymously teased in a RoboMaster S1 commercial on YouTube dated on November 25, 2019.

 The EP shares similar chassis and Mecanum wheel designs with the S1, is compatible with multi-party hardware, supports multiple software platforms and has an open SDK.
 The new hardwares include high-performance servos, robotic arms, grippers, infrared depths sensors, sensor transfer, modules and power transfer modules, as well as more than 50 programmable modules.
 The steering gear of the RoboMaster EP can be customized through a programming interface.
 The EP supports more than 20 third-party sensors and open-source hardware such as Micro Bit, Arduino and Raspberry Pi.

+RoboMaster TT

+The Robomaster TT (Tello Talent) is an educational variant of the Ryze Tello quadcopter drone released in May 2021.
+An improved version of the Tello EDU, the Robomaster TT can be programmed with Python, Scratch, and Swift, which can be used to manipulate the latter's new 8×8 LED display.
+The Robomaster TT also has a built-in ESP32 microcontroller and an infrared time-of-flight sensor.

+The Robomaster TT was discontinued alongside the other Tello variants in January 2024.

 Media

 Reality show

 In 2017, DJI produced a six-episode reality television web series called 超能理工派 (Chāonéng Lǐgōng Pài, lit.
 "Superpower STEM Party") in collaboration with Hunan TV.
 The show aired on iQiyi, Youku and Bilibili at 20:30 UTC+8 every Friday from March 23 to April 27.

 The show was shot from August 13–26 in Dapeng New District, and features a science contest between a "Champions" team (consisting of members from the RoboMaster 2017 winner South China University of Technology) and an "Avengers" team (consists of RoboMaster 2017 finalists from other universities), with each episode featuring 5 rounds of technical challenges.
 In each round of contest, the competitors are required to decrypt messages to acquire and complete tasks, and the winners will obtain perks for the subsequent robot battle.
 In the first 3 rounds, the loser from the battle will have a team member eliminated, who would be substituted by a random newcomer assigned by the showrunners.